Operation Pluto: Dumbo

 A Hais pipeline was laid by HMS Sancroft, which commenced pumping on 26 October, and remained in action until the end of the war.
 Lines were run to a beach in the outer harbour of Boulogne, 23 nmi distant across the Strait of Dover, instead of Ambleteuse as originally planned because the beach at the latter was heavily mined.
 This involved a longer distance and a more difficult approach, but cable-laying techniques had been refined.
 The ends of the cable were dropped just offshore and picked up by the barges for connection to the shore.
 The Hamel pipe gave more trouble, but after some trial and error, it was laid with sections of Hais pipe at each end.
 Boulogne also had poor railway facilities, so the pipeline was extended to Calais where better railway connections were available to transport the fuel.
 This extension was completed in November.

 By December, nine 3-inch and two 2-inch Hamel pipelines and four 3-inch and two 2-inch Hais cable pipelines had been laid, a total of 17 pipelines, and Dumbo was providing 1,300 LT of petrol per day.
 Not one of the Hais cable pipelines broke, and the mean time between repairs of the Hamel pipelines varied between 52 and 112 days, with 68 days being the average.
 They could not be run at the intended pressure, so they carried only petrol, and plans for the pipelines to deliver aviation spirit as well were discarded.

 In December there was reconsideration of whether to continue with Operation Pluto.
 By this time Antwerp was unloading an ocean-going tanker a day, and coastal tankers were delivering 2,500 to 3,000 LT per day to Ostend, and a similar amount to Rouen.
-On the other hand, only Antwerp and Cherbourg were capable of handling the large tankers, but Antwerp was under attack from V-1 flying bombs and V-2 rockets, and it was considered inadvisable for it handle more than one tanker at a time.
+On the other hand, only Antwerp and Cherbourg were capable of handling the large tankers, but Antwerp was under attack from V-1 flying bombs and V-2 rockets, and it was considered inadvisable for it to handle more than one tanker at a time.
 As for the coastal tankers, they were in demand for service in the Far East.
 It was therefore decided to continue with Operation Pluto.

-As the fighting moved on to Germany, Dumbo was connected to an inland pipeline system that was extended from Boulogne to Antwerp, Eindhoven and ultimately Emerich.
+As the fighting moved on to Germany, Dumbo was connected to an inland pipeline system that was extended from Boulogne to Antwerp, Eindhoven and ultimately Emmerich.
 Dumbo surpassed its target of 1 e6impgal (about 3,000 LT) per day on 15 March 1945, and by 3 April the Dumbo lines were delivering 4,500 LT a day to the Rhine.
-New lines continued to be laid, the last one being laid on 24 May.
+New lines continued to be laid, the last one on 24 May.